 Specialist Obstetric Antenatal Consultations

-Any concerns identified by GP's or midwives during your pregnancy will be referred to one of our Specialist Obstetricians to be reviewed either at Swan Hill Medical Group, or in the Midwifery Unit at Swan Hill District Health.
+Any concerns identified by GP's or midwives during your pregnancy will be referred to one of our Specialist Obstetricians to be reviewed either at Swan Hill District Health Primary Health Medical Centre, or in the Midwifery Unit at Swan Hill District Health.
 Should complications, or increased surveillance be required, care will be managed by the Obstetric team in partnership with your GP from thereon.

 Midwives from Swan Hill District Health work alongside GP's at the Midwife Clinic, located at Primary Health Medical Centre (31 High Street), on Tuesday morning and Thursday afternoon.
 Standardised antenatal care provided according to national guidelines including: physical checks, pathology, babies growth, ultrasounds organised and emotional psychosocial care.
 Get to know your Midwives during pregnancy, so that they can better care for you during your birth and early parenting period.
 There is no direct cost to women for the Midwife Clinic service.